munichpavel/risk-ai-workshop/exercises/2-high-risk-ai.md

 ## Analytical: Decision tree number of parameters (*)

 Show that the number of parameters of a decision tree for our binary random variable $(\mathbf{X},Y) = (X_0, X_1, Y)$ of big-claims prediction cannot exceed the number of parameters of the empirical distribution model.

+## Evaluate fitted logistic regression cluster-assignment on sub-population categories (**)

+See the example set-up code at [github.com/munichpavel/risk-ai-workshop/blob/main/notebooks/high-risk-exercises.ipynb](https://github.com/munichpavel/risk-ai-workshop/blob/main/notebooks/high-risk-exercises.ipynb) (or locally)

+This task is complicated by the presence of categorial and numerical features.
+For categorical features, we just take the (Cartesian) product of all possible values, and evaluate the model on those values.

+With numerical features in the mix, we need to use some statistics.